webbb-wizard/Snake_Water_Gun_Game/README.md

 # Snake_Water_Gun_Game

 Simple game created using JavaScript.
-HTML and CSS also used for structure and design.
+HTML and CSS for Structure and Design.